awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 the entire message header has been serialized, the serialized message header SHOULD be released.

-The encrypted message outputted by this operation MUST have a message header equal to the message header calculated in this step.
+The encrypted message output by this operation MUST have a message header equal to the message header calculated in this step.

 If the algorithm suite contains a signature algorithm and